 Can I buy food on-site?

-There will be food trucks and other vendors on-site selling breakfast, lunch, dinner, and snack foods.
+There will be food trucks and other vendors on-site selling breakfast, lunch, dinner, and snack foods and beverages.

 Is there drinking water on-site?

 There will be well water available on site.
 Be sure to bring a water bottle and hat.
 All campers should carry water bottles and wear hats, as the sun can be strong and dehydration is a serious concern.
 Young children especially should have water bottles and wear hats at all times.
 Also sunscreen and sunblock, as appropriate.